Dr. Shirley's Web Courses

 - AD 1274

-- At the Council of Lyons, Emperor Michael's envoys pledge ecclesiastical union with the West and acknowledge Papal supremacy.
+- At the Council of Lyons, Emperor Michael's envoys pledged ecclesiastical union with the West and acknowledged Papal supremacy.
 They were opposed by the Patriarch.
-The beginning of many attempts of union between Eastern and Western Christendom, which has not even yet been achieved
+The beginning of many attempts of union between Eastern and Western Christendom, which has not been achieved even yet

 - AD 1290